jusef08/ctf_journey/jangow1.0.1/process.md

 Let's check out the website.

 Interestingly, when clicking on the "Buscar" section it just returns an empty page.
-Also, the url ends in "=" Maybe the server is vulnerable to command injection?
+Also, the url ends in "=" The buscar parameter is reflected in command input, possibly indicating a command injection vulnerability.

 ![buscar](other/buscar.png)